MicrosoftDocs/visualstudio-docs/docs/ide/dotfuscator/capabilities.md

 This page focuses on the capabilities of Dotfuscator Community with some references to advanced options available through [upgrades][upgrades].

-Dotfuscator is a *post-build* system for .NET applications.
+Dotfuscator Community is a *post-build* system for .NET applications.
-With Dotfuscator Community, Visual Studio users are able to [obfuscate assemblies][obfuscation] and inject [active defense measures][checks] into the application - all without Dotfuscator needing to access the original source code.
+With it, Visual Studio users are able to [obfuscate assemblies][obfuscation] and inject [active defense measures][checks] into the application - all without Dotfuscator needing to access the original source code.
 Dotfuscator protects your application in multiple ways, creating a layered protection strategy.

 Dotfuscator Community supports a wide range of .NET assembly and application types, including [Universal Windows Platform (UWP)][uwp] and [Xamarin][xamarin].